 The story is episodic structured though there is an overarching plot which becomes clear early on in the series, a overall goal.
 Livi has spent all his years as King in conquering the world due to unfortunate events that happened in his past that has made him grow cold and cruel and began to distrust those around him.
 Nike is sent to marry Livi so her country can retain its autonomy after he demanded it.
 Nike who has the power to call forth the rain was the perfect settlement between the two countries.
 After both starting off with the wrong foot forward, these two later develop a awkward yet special relationship.
 As the story progresses, Nike helps Livi as he slowly begins to realize that there is still good in the world and it can be a beautiful place.
 Right now, the alarms are ringing.
-The age gap between the two is very far apart but don't let that put you off.
+Though only a year or two in age difference, the way the characters are designed seem as if Nike was far more older than Livi but don't let that put you off.
 Their relationship will prove promising early on and it really delivers, it is certainly sincere and realistic than a lot of other romance series out there.

 If there was ever a series that was made for a studio, it's Soredemo Sekai wa Utsukushii and Studio Pierrot with it's old-school, fairy-tale, quasi-european look and tone with the backgrounds, landscapes and architectures which is very charming, something refreshing making it fit well within the fantasy themes.
 The animation, character designs and overall visuals are nothing spectacular but they ain't ordinary either, in fact it can be very stunning but those moments are scattered about.
 Something I found interesting was that the characters in various moments wore different clothes ranging from formal to casual and they were well designed.
 The colors used in the series add to heart-warming vibe, nicely bright that had a glossy shine to it.